For Artists Who Don’t ‘Fit’ the Mold!

 Share/ display/ produce art that doesn’t ‘fit’ the commodified, reductive arena of typical fairs.

-Artists/projects included Ingrid Alexandra and Marc Governanti, Annie Brown, Elise Barrington with Nina Devine and Hugh Patton, Nina Caporale, Caravan, Erin Drew, Abbie Mae Friend, Steve Kemple, John Lawson, Dana Hamblen and Melissa Soluski , POPP=D Art, the Camp Washington Art and Mobile Produce (CAMP), Anissa Lewis, Mary Clare Rietz, Amy Rudnik, Sayak Shome, Aubrey Theobald, Stacey Vest and Pam Kravetz.
+Artists/projects included in 2017: Ingrid Alexandra and Marc Governanti, Annie Brown, Elise Barrington with Nina Devine and Hugh Patton, Nina Caporale, Caravan, Erin Drew, Abbie Mae Friend, Steve Kemple, John Lawson, Dana Hamblen and Melissa Soluski , POPP=D Art, the Camp Washington Art and Mobile Produce (CAMP), Anissa Lewis, Mary Clare Rietz, Amy Rudnik, Sayak Shome, Aubrey Theobald, Stacey Vest and Pam Kravetz.

 9x18 came about when a group of local creatives asked a simple question, “Where can artists who don’t create “things” and sell commodified objects showcase their work to a large and accessible public?”
 9x18 aims to answer this question and change the way we look at art fairs.
 9x18 is less about purchasing work (though there will be some opportunity for that), and more about creating an immersive experience.